pguyot/arm-runner-action/README.md

 #### `cpu`

 CPU to pass to qemu.
-Default value is `arm1176` which translates to arm6vl, suitable for Pi Zero.
+Default value is `arm1176` which translates to armv6l, suitable for Pi Zero.
-Other values include `cortex-a8` which translates to arm7vl.
+Other values include `cortex-a8` which translates to armv7l, suitable for Pi 3/Pi 4.

 #### `copy_artifact_path`